seL4/util_libs/cmake-tool/README.md

    to include this file directly
  * `flags.cmake` Sets up build flags and linker invocations based off the exported kernel flags.
 This is included by `base.cmake` and there should be no need to include this file directly
+ * `init-build.sh` shell script that performs the initial configuration and generation for a new CMake build directory.
+ * `helpers/*` helper functions that are commonly imported by `common.cmake`

 ### Kernel directory